 The inspired work contains no creative element of someone else’s work, only unprotected elements, for example, features characteristic of a specific style.

 The work is inspired by independent work and its creator has full copyright and can freely dispose of it.

 The most important feature of inspired work is self-esteem.
-It results from the fact that creative elements of another work have not been taken to create an inspired work.
+It results from the fact that the creative elements of another work have not been taken to create inspired work.
 The performance of copyright in an inspired work is not subject to the permission of the creator of the inspiring work.